$E_n$-cell attachments and a local-to-global principle for homological stability: The proof of the main theorem

-\item The condition that $\rho(x) \leq x/2$ stems from the fact that this is the stability range for free $\cdt$-algebras.
-If one were to invert $2$, this can be relaxed to $\rho(x) \leq x$ when $n \geq 3$ \cite{kupersmillerimprov} \cite{federicomartin}.
-Rationally this is Theorem B of \cite{RW}.
+We continue with remarks about $\rho$: \begin{itemize} \item The definition of $\rho$ as a function $\bR_{\geq 0} \to \bR_{\geq 0}$ instead of a function $\bN_0 \to \bN_0$ merely makes stating its required properties more convenient. \item One can give a version of this theorem with different $\rho_i$ for each stabilization map, which is allowed to depend on more than just the $i$th coordinate of the charge. \item The condition that $\rho(x) \leq x/2$ stems from the fact that this is the stability range for free $\cdt$-algebras.
+If one were to invert $2$ in the coefficients of homology, this can be relaxed to $\rho(x) \leq x$ when $n \geq 3$ \cite{kupersmillerimprov} \cite{federicomartin}.
+Rationally this is Theorem B of \cite{RW}. \end{itemize}

-\item Closely related to bounded generated $\cdt$-algebras are finitely generated framed $\cdt$-algebras.
-These are cellular algebras with finitely many cells of a given degree.
-The same proof shows that having homological stability in conjunction with finite type homology, i.e. in each homological degree and charge the homology is finitely generated as an abelian group, is equivalent to finite generation. \end{itemize}

 Assuming Theorem \ref{thmmain}, we will give the proof of the local-to-global homological stability principle, i.e. Corollary \ref{cortopstab}.
 Recall that $X$ was an $\cdtf$-algebra in $\cat{Top}$ with homological stability and $\pi_0(X) = \bN_0$.
 We will instead prove it for $\theta$ any framing and $C = \bN_0^d$.